Tam-Taro/Advanced-SEL-Filtering/README.md

    3. Configuration tab -> Save Configuration -> Enter a password to save your configuration (if you haven't made an account before) -> Install the addon directly into Stremio.
 Note: if you encounter `AddonsPushedToAPI - Max descriptor size reached` error, try step
    4. Copy your `Install URL`.
 Go to [Stremthru Side Kick](https://stremthru.13377001.xyz/stremio/sidekick/), log in there using your stremio account and use the Install button there to install the addon with the AIOMetadata URL.
 This *may help to* bypass the `AddonsPushedToAPI - Max descriptor size reached` error, otherwise disable some catalogs to reduce size.
 - For best compatibility with AIOMetadata, go to https://cinebye.dinsden.top, load up your account and remove all three Cinemeta features (Search, Catalogs, and Meta).
 Then scroll down to the bottom of cinebye and re-order your addons so that AIOMetadata is top spot.
 Finally, save the changes by clicking `Sync to Stremio`.
+- You can change your default Display Language inside AIOMetadata under General tab.
+Note that if you notice tv series not displaying any episode information in your language, try to upload the episodes overview for your show via tvdb directly.
+Alternatively you can switch the metadata provider to TMDB as it has more language support.